Webinars, podcasts and readings

 UTS Uncomfortable Conversations with Josh Szeps

 A fortnightly look at politics and current affairs, hosted by Mark Kenny.
-This week is “The state of the debate”.
+This week is “Australia’s crunch point”, about political and other developments beyond our border that will be affecting Australia.
 See the website.

 Joseph Walker’s Jolly Swagman